Davidlequnchen/Awesome-AM-process-monitoring-control/README.md

 # In-situ process monitoring and control for Laser-based Additive manufacturing [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-A list of papers about in-situ process monitoring and closed-loop control for laser-based additive manufacturing (LAM) - DED/LPBF. (__continously updating__)
+A list of papers about in-situ process monitoring and closed-loop control for laser-based additive manufacturing (LAM) - DED/LPBF. (__continously updating__).
+The paper collection here focus only on highly cited, or open-source or latest articles from top tier journal/conferences.

-Other research area including hybrid additive-subtractive manufacturing, Physics-informed machine learning for AM, and path planning are also included.
+Other research area including hybrid additive-subtractive manufacturing, Physics-informed machine learning for AM, and path planning are also briefly included.

 For anyone who wants to do research about Additive Manufacturing process monitoring, control, and intelligent decision-making, hope this is helpful to you.

 If you find the paper/code/dataset or have some suggestions, please contact chen1189@e.ntu.edu.sg.
-Thanks for your valuable contribution to the research community :smiley:
+Thanks for your valuable contribution to the research community.

 # Table of Contents